Uses a custom API security assessment engine built specifically from the ground up to discover vulnerabilities specific to API deployments.

 Broken User Authentication

 Attackers often take advantage of incorrectly applied authentication mechanisms.
-They may compromise an authentication token or exploit flaws in implementation to pose as another user, on a one-time basis or permanently.
+They may compromise an authentication token or exploit flaws in implementation to pose as another user, either on a one-time basis or permanently.
 If the system’s ability to identify the client/user is compromised, so is the overall API’s security.

 Excessive Data Exposure